StarbotDiscord/Starbot/README.md

 <a href="https://discord.gg/JEYSJxn"><img src="https://img.shields.io/discord/302626068848705536.svg?style=flat-square" /></a></h2>

 ## What's Starbot about?
-Starbot is a plugin based bot for Discord.
-You should never have to edit the core of the bot or other plugins to add your awesome features!
-Due to the nature of the plugin system you can choose exactly what features the bot has.
+We have two goals for our bot: simple and powerful.
+The bot uses a plugin based system to allow you to write your own commands without ever touching the core of the bot.
+Just make a new file in the `plugins` folder and code away!
+We even have helpful APIs to handle databases, caching, and lots of other things for you.
+You can check these out [at our docs page.](http://starbot.readthedocs.io/en/latest/)

 ## How do I install Starbot?
 Installing Starbot is pretty simple.

-1. Use your package manager (or otherwise obtain) a copy of Python >=3.5, Git and Pip for Python 3
+1. Use your package manager (or otherwise obtain) a copy of Python >=3.5, Git, and Pip for Python 3
 2. `git clone https://github.com/StarbotDiscord/Starbot.git`
 3. `pip install discord.py pluginbase psutil pyparsing pyspeedtest tqdm`
 4. Git a bot token from the [Discord Developers page](https://discordapp.com/developers/applications/me)